chopinic/ChristmasCardForLove/README.md

-# ChristmasCardForLove
+# AR-Christmas-Card
-Use ios ARKit to build an extension of Christmas Card in AR experience
+Using ARKit to create an extension of Christmas Card in an AR experience Running on iPhone and iPad